vishal-2000/Habitat-wrappers/README.md

 ## TODO
 1. Wrapper class for Franka Panda
+2. Change the orientation of franka panda base
-2. Load a scene with objects
+3. Load a scene with objects
-3. Simple pick and place with Panda with or without a realistic scene
+4. Simple pick and place with Panda with or without a realistic scene
-4. Final Pick and place wrappers
+5. Final Pick and place wrappers

 ## Joint limits
 - (taken from Panda urdf) (for testing purposes)